 instructions

 - Blend ingredients to make the batter.
-Add all ingredients to a blender in the order listed and blend until smooth, about 30 seconds.
+Add all ingredients to a high-speed blender in the order listed and blend until smooth, about 30 seconds.
 Make sure not to over-blend.
-Let sit for 5 minutes.
+Let it sit for 5 minutes.
 It should be pretty thick.

 - Enjoy!
 Top with your favorite toppings and enjoy!